caiolombello/doclearn/src/doclearn/docs/code/api/requests.md

 ### 4. `GET /branches/`

-Lista todas as branches do repositório.
+Lists all branches of the repository.

 ```bash
 curl -X GET "http://localhost:8000/branches/?owner=your_owner&repo=your_repo"